kercre123/victor/README.md

 [Victor OTA udpate using Mac-Client tool](https://ankiinc.atlassian.net/wiki/spaces/ATT/pages/323321886/Victor+OTA+update+using+Mac-Client+tool#VictorOSand\OTAupdateusingMac-Clienttool-OTA) to setup WiFi on your robot.

-## Getting Victor's IP address
+### Getting Victor's IP address

 1. Power on your robot and wait until the eyes appear on the screen.
-1. Place robot on charger
+1. Place robot on charger.
-1. Double click his back button
+1. Double click his back button.
-1. Raise and lower the lift the full way
+1. Raise the lift fully, then lower it fully.
+1. The robot's IP address will appear in green if connected to a network.
+If the IP address appears in red, then the robot is not properly connected.
+Follow the steps [here](https://ankiinc.atlassian.net/wiki/spaces/ATT/pages/323321886/Victor+OTA+update+using+Mac-Client+tool#VictorOSand\OTAupdateusingMac-Clienttool-OTA) to get him connected to a network.

-## Deploying to a particular robot
+### Deploying to a particular robot

 1. For convenience when working with multiple robots, or if you just want to be sure you're targeting a specific robot, almost all of the commands accept a robot IP with the -s option.
 For example:

     ```
-    victor_deploy_release -s 192.168.43.45
+    victor_deploy_debug -s 192.168.43.45
     ```

-    will deploy the release version to the robot at 192.168.43.45.
+    will deploy the debug version to the robot at 192.168.43.45.

 ### Deploying binaries and assets to physical robot

 1. Run `victor_stop` to stop the processes running on the robot.

-1. Run `victor_deploy` to deploy the binaries and asset files to the robot.
+1. Run `victor_deploy_debug` to deploy the binaries and asset files to the robot.
+To deploy the release version, use `victor_deploy_release`.

 1. If the operation times out, power cycle the robot and try again.

-1. If you want to deploy the debug build (you should not normally have to do this), run

-    ```
-    ANKI_BUILD_TYPE=Debug ./project/victor/scripts/deploy.sh
-    ```

 ## Running Victor

 Once the binaries and assets are deployed, you can run everything by running `victor_start`.

 You can view output from all processes by running `victor_log`.
+You can save the output to file while also viewing the live output by running `victor_log | tee log.txt`.

-## Connect to Victor with Webots
+### Connect to Victor with Webots

 Note that we have floating licenses for Webots.
 Check with your friendly producers to see if it's OK for you to install and use Webots, since you may be taking a license from someone who really needs it.